Service

 Service Positions

-• 2025–present — Vice President, Midwestern Political Science Association Latina/o Politics Caucus
+• 2025–2026 — Vice President, Midwest Latina/o Caucus (MPSA)

-• 2024–2025 — Secretary, Midwestern Political Science Association Latina/o Politics Caucus
+• 2024–2025 — Secretary, Midwest Latina/o Caucus (MPSA)

 • 2018–2019 — Student Representative, Princeton University Department of Politics

-Students of Color and Allies (SOCA)
+Students of Color and Allies

 In 2019 at Princeton, I co-founded a social group called Students of Color and Allies with three other graduate students — Sonya Chen, Sonny Kim, and Rikio Inouye.
-Our main goal was to create a social community and support network for students of color in the Politics Department.
-We also wanted to create a space for discussing race and ethnic politics and for advocating racial-justice initiatives within and outside the department.
+Our main goal was to build a social community and support network for students of color in the Politics Department.
+We also wanted to create a space for discussing race and ethnic politics and for advocating racial-justice initiatives inside and outside the department.
 The group has since grown, taken on new leadership, and expanded its efforts to include mentorship at local high schools and interdepartmental events.

 Princeton Research in Experimental Social Science (PRESS)